-- \bullet 3a+) [CLARIFICATION] Competitors may use puzzles of any reasonable size, at the discretion of the WCA Delegate. - 3a++) [ADDITION] By default, a competitor should use the same puzzle for consecutive attempts in a speed solving round.
+- 3a+) [CLARIFICATION] Competitors may use puzzles of any reasonable size, at the discretion of the WCA Delegate. - 3a++) [ADDITION] By default, a competitor should use the same puzzle for consecutive attempts in a speed solving round.
 A competitor may switch puzzles between attempts, at the discretion of the judge or WCA Delegate. - 3a+++) [CLARIFICATION] Competitors may borrow puzzles from other competitors privately, to use in competition. - 3a1+) [CLARIFICATION] Competitors may be disqualified if they do not have a puzzle ready to submit soon after they are called (e.g. if they planned to use a puzzle that another competitor is currently using, and therefore cannot submit a puzzle at the moment). - 3d1b+) [CLARIFICATION] Patterns do not need to be present on every face, but only on faces where a distinct color cannot be found.
-Pieces must not have any features (e.g. textures, pattern irregularities) that significantly distinguish them from similar pieces. - 3h+) [CLARIFICATION] Puzzles may be refined internally by sanding or lubricating. - 3h++) [EXAMPLE] Examples of enhancements include: new moves are possible, normal moves are impossible, more pieces or faces are visible, colors on the backside of the puzzle are visible, moves are done automatically, or the puzzles has more/different solved states.

-- 3h2+) [CLARIFICATION] In the past, "stickerless" puzzles were not permitted.
+Pieces must not have any features (e.g. textures, pattern irregularities) that significantly distinguish them from similar pieces. - 3h+) [CLARIFICATION] Puzzles may be refined internally by sanding, lubrication, or modifications which improve stability (e.g. magnets). - 3h++) [EXAMPLE] Examples of enhancements include: new moves are possible, normal moves are impossible, more pieces or faces are visible, colors on the backside of the puzzle are visible, moves are done automatically, or the puzzles have more/different solved states. - 3h2+) [CLARIFICATION] In the past, "stickerless" puzzles were not permitted.
 Such puzzles are now permitted. - 3h2++) [CLARIFICATION] "Stickerless" puzzles that significantly differ from most mass-produced "stickerless" puzzles are only permitted at the discretion of the WCA Delegate. - 3j+) [REMINDER] In the past, engraved/embossed parts have been permitted.
-This is no longer permitted. - 3j++) [CLARIFICATION] On Clock, pins must not be distinguishable from any other pin of the same side. - 3j2+) [CLARIFICATION] On Clock, all eighteen inner clock faces are considered similar pieces. - 3l+) [ADDITION] Logos may feature any reasonable design that does not give a conspicuous advantage (e.g. encoding information that could be used to cheat), and leave the colored part clearly recognizable.
-Unconventional logos are only permitted at the discretion of the WCA Delegate.
+This is no longer permitted. - 3j++) [CLARIFICATION] On Clock, pins must not be distinguishable from any other pin of the same side. - 3j2+) [CLARIFICATION] On Clock, the nine inner clock faces on one side are considered similar pieces. - 3l+) [ADDITION] Logos may feature any reasonable design that does not give a conspicuous advantage (e.g. encoding information that could be used to cheat), and leave the colored part clearly recognizable.
+Unconventional logos are only permitted at the discretion of the WCA Delegate. - 3l++) [CLARIFICATION] In the past, puzzles with logos have been permitted for blindfolded events.
+Such puzzles are no longer permitted.